-CPC, MEDICAL SOFTWARE MANAGER
+CPC, PAYER RELATIONS MANAGER

 Chellie has been in the insurance business since 1995, first working at insurance companies in customer service, and then becoming a claims adjudicator.
 She was determined to be able to work from home so she could raise her children, and she reached her goal in 2001 right before her second child was born.
 Her husband was transferred to Denver and the company Chellie was working for would not allow her to work out of state.
 That is when she found Christine and her wonderful company.
 Chellie started billing with Christine in 2004 when the company had about 50 clients that they were billing for.
 She enjoyed her work so much that she studied and obtained her Certified Professional Coder license in 2013.
 She has enjoyed using her knowledge of the inner workings of insurance companies to help advocate for providers.
 She loves working closely with our software program to enhance its practice management capabilities.